 Ginger is in the same family as turmeric and contains salicylate, an acid found in many plants.
 Acetyl salicylic acid, derived from salicylate and usually called aspirin, can help prevent stroke.
 Foods with salicylate, such as avocados, some berries, chilies, and cherries, can also keep blood from clotting.
-More study is needed to see if they’re as effective as prescription medicines.
+More studies are needed to see if they’re as effective as prescription medicines.

 Cinnamon and its close cousin, cassia, are both widely available and contain coumarin, a chemical that acts as a powerful anticoagulant.
-When ingested with cinnamon and cassia, coumarin can also lower blood pressure and relieve inflammation caused by arthritis and other inflammatory conditions.
+When ingested with cinnamon and cassia, coumarin may also lower blood pressure and relieve inflammation caused by arthritis and other inflammatory conditions.
 However, studies done in humans don’t provide evidence cinnamon of use for any health-related condition.

 Use caution when using cinnamon as a blood thinner.
-Some studies have shown that long-term cinnamon consumption in foods, including cinnamon-based breads and teas, can cause liver damage.
+Some studies show long-term cinnamon consumption in foods, including cinnamon-based breads and teas, can cause liver damage.